Step One: Surrendering to Find Sobriety

 The Different Definitions of Unmanageability

 The different definitions of unmanageability can oftentimes confuse a person who is new to the program of Alcoholic Anonymous.
-It is for this reason precisely that the slogan ‘keep it simple stupid’ exists.
+It is for this reason precisely that the AA saying ‘keep it simple stupid’ exists.
 There is an attitude of simplicity in regards to working the 12 steps, and muddying up the waters with definitions is not the way to work the first step correctly and surrender.

 In the program of Alcoholics Anonymous, the agreed-upon definition of unmanageability is alcoholics cannot manage the decision to stay stopped.
 It is with this specific definition that a person working on the Steps must keep their mind when working their Step One.